 - We take on targeted research questions.
-ERAC teams analyze accident report data and other boating-related statistics to identify risk factors, patterns and trends in recreational boating accidents;
+ERAC teams analyze incident report data and other boating-related statistics to identify risk factors, patterns and trends;

 - We identify and examine boating safety program and equipment design efforts that could mitigate risk factors identified through the committee's analyses;

-- Our members monitor, receive reports from, or actively participate in relevant subcommittees and panels of NBSAC, ABYC, NMMA, and UL, among others; and
+- Our members monitor, receive reports from, or actively participate in relevant subcommittees and panels of NBSAC, ABYC, and NMMA, among others; and

 - We interact with other NASBLA committees and panels and try to stay informed about projects of mutual interest--not only to add value to our products, but also to determine how we can effectively serve as a resource to them.